source-academy/general/instructor/github/README.md

 2. Sign in to GitHub.
 3. Click on "New Classroom" and select "Create a New Organization".
 4. Fill in the details of your classroom and confirm the creation of the Organization.

+### Authorizing our application for your classroom organization
+Source Academy might not be able to see your assignments if it is not given permission to access your organization's repositories.
+Please follow the steps below to set the permissions.

+1. Log in with GitHub through our website.
+By approving SourceAcademy, you add it to your list of personally approved apps.
+2. On your account, navigate to Settings > Applications > Authorized OAuth Apps.
+3. Click on the Source Academy app, then grant permission for your classroom application.

+### Adding students to your classroom organization
+1. Navigate to the GitHub page of your organization.
+Take note - this is not the GitHub classroom page for the same organization.
+2. Navigate to People > Invite Member and invite your student to the organization (your student will have to provide you with their username, and then accept your invitation to the organization).
+3. Thereafter, your students will be able to use view their course through the SourceAcademy website.

 ### Authoring new assignments